DreamWorks Dragons Dawn of New Riders

 - The game features a cute art style and engaging soundtrack that fits well within the How to Train Your Dragon franchise.

-- Gameplay includes a mix of fun puzzles and combat, with the ability to switch between characters and utilize different powers, making it enjoyable for both kids and adults.
+- Gameplay includes a mix of fun puzzles and combat, with the ability to switch between characters adding variety to the experience.

 - The game is criticized for its short length, with many players completing it in around 4-7 hours, leading to concerns about its value at full price.

-- The saving system has been reported as problematic, with autosaves not functioning as expected, leading to potential loss of progress if players are not careful.
+- The saving system has been reported as problematic, with autosaves not functioning as expected, leading to potential loss of progress.

 - 30 % positive mentions